Toluomotayo/Python-Project/README.md

-# An Automatic File Sorter in File Explorer | BMI Calculator |
+# An Automatic File Sorter in File Explorer | BMI Calculator | Web scraping and Pandas (Largest Companies in Africa by Revenue)

 # An Automatic File Sorter in File Explorer
 This project is an automatic file sorter created in Python.
 It organizes files in your file explorer into different folders based on their file types.
 The code is developed and tested using Jupyter Notebook.